 - Wash yellow split peas and rice thoroughly.
-Then soak in water about 1 hour.
+Then soak in hot water about 1 hour.
 Rinse and now its ready to grind

-- Grind rice, lentils red chili, salt in food processor with some water till batter is coarse & somewhat grainy.
+- Grind rice, lentils and spices in food processor with some water till batter is coarse & somewhat grainy.

 - Here are my raw ingredients in the food processor just before grinding

 - While griddle heats up, chop onions and kale and add to batter.